Like I Love You: Accolades

-Chart performance
+Commercial performance

 "Like I Love You" debuted on the US Billboard Hot 100 at number 67 for the issue dated September 7, 2002.
-The next week it climbed to number 46.
+The next week, it climbed to number 46.
 It eventually reached a peak of number 11 and stayed on the chart for 36 weeks.
-The song was more successful on the US Pop Songs and Hot Dance Club Songs charts where it peaked at number four and one respectively.
-Additionally it charted on the US Hot R&B/Hip-Hop Songs chart where reached a peak of 53.
+The song was more successful on the US Pop Songs and Dance Club Songs charts, where it peaked at number four and one, respectively.
+Additionally, it charted on the US Hot R&B/Hip-Hop Songs chart, peaking at 53.
 The song was more successful in Oceania.
 On the Australian Singles Chart, the song debuted at number nine for the week dated October 27, 2002.
-The next week it fell to number 11, before eventually reaching its peak of number eight in its third week and remaining there for three consecutive weeks.
+The next week, it fell to number 11, before eventually reaching its peak of number eight in its third week and remaining there for three consecutive weeks.
 "Like I Love You" stayed on the chart for a total of twelve weeks and was certified platinum by the Australian Recording Industry Association (ARIA) for shipments of 70,000 units.
-It debuted and peaked at number six on the New Zealand Singles Chart for the week dated November 10, 2002, staying on the chart for twelve weeks.
+It debuted at number six on the New Zealand Singles Chart for the week dated November 10, 2002, staying on the chart for twelve weeks.

-In the United Kingdom, "Like I Love You" debuted at its peak of number two for the issue dated November 2, 2002.
+In the United Kingdom, "Like I Love You" peaked at number two for the week dated November 2, 2002.
 It stayed on the chart for 16 weeks, making its last appearance on February 15, 2003, at number 57.
-The song debuted and peaked at number five on the Irish Singles Chart.
-"Like I Love You" debuted and peaked at number four on the Danish Singles Chart, managing to stay at the position for two consecutive weeks before starting to fall on the chart.
-It stayed on the chart for total of 14 weeks.
+The song debuted at number five on the Irish Singles Chart.
+"Like I Love You" debuted at number four on the Danish Singles Chart, managing to stay at the position for two consecutive weeks before starting to fall on the chart.
+It stayed on the chart for a total of 14 weeks.
 The single debuted at number 14 on the Norwegian Singles Chart for the week dated October 25, 2002.
-After three weeks, it managed to peak at number 10 on the chart.
+After three weeks, it peaked at number 10 on the chart.
 Additionally, the song charted and peaked at number 14 on the Swiss Singles Chart.

 Music video

 Background

-The official music video was released on September 9, 2002, as featured in an episode of MTV's Making the Video.
+The official music video for "Like I Love You" was released on September 9, 2002, as featured in an episode of MTV's Making the Video.
 The opening scenes at the convenience store were filmed at a 7-Eleven storefront at the corner of Oxford Street and Hazeltine Avenue in Van Nuys, California.
 The arcade and rap scenes featuring hip hop duo Clipse were filmed at College Arcade in Downtown Los Angeles.
 The nightclub dance scenes were also filmed in Los Angeles at Grand Avenue Nightclub.
 The video was directed by Diane Martel from August 22–24, 2002.
 Marty Kudelka, who created the choreography, can be seen dancing in the video.
-As of December 2024, the music video has over 107 million views on YouTube.
+As of March 2026, the music video has over 112 million views on YouTube.